 4.7 PARENT SEC REPORTS.
 Parent has made available to the Company (i) Parent's Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K, (ii) proxy statements relating to Parent's meetings of shareholders and (iii) all other reports or registration statements, each as amended or supplemented prior to the date hereof, filed by Parent with the SEC since January 1, 1995 (items (i) through (iii), as amended or supplemented as described above, including all disclosures incorporated therein by reference, being referred to as the "Parent SEC Reports").
-As of their respective dates, the Parent SEC Reports did not contain any untrue statement of a material fact or omit to state a material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under which they were made, not misleading.
-Since January 1, 1995, Parent has timely filed all forms, reports and documents with the SEC required to be filed by it pursuant to the federal securities laws and the SEC's rules and regulations thereunder, each of which Parent SEC Reports complied as to form, at the time such form, report or document was filed, in all material respects with the applicable requirements of the Securities Act and the Exchange Act and the applicable rules and regulations thereunder.
+As of their respective dates, the Parent SEC Reports did not contain any untrue statement of a material fact or omit to state a material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under documents with the SEC required to be filed by it pursuant to the federal securities laws and the SEC's rules and regulations thereunder, each of which Parent SEC Reports complied as to form, at the time such form, report or document was filed, in all material respects with the applicable requirements of the Securities Act and the Exchange Act and the applicable rules and regulations thereunder.